top of page

 1. Hogonji Temple

-The temple is particularly known for its shrine dedicated to Benzaiten, a Buddhist deity who is an incarnation of Saraswati, the Hindu goddess of wisdom and the arts.
+The temple is part of the Shingon sect of Buddhism and is recognized as one of the three great Benzaiten temples in Japan, alongside Daiganji and Itsukushima.
+Benzaiten is a Buddhist deity who is an incarnation of Saraswati, the Hindu goddess of wisdom and the arts.
 Benzaiten is one of the Seven Gods of Fortune in Japanese belief and is often associated with music, literature, and fortune.
+It is also the 30th site on the Saigoku Kannon Pilgrimage route (read my article about Shingon Buddhism).

 The temple complex includes several historic buildings and artworks, including statues and paintings.
 The architecture of the complex features typical elements of the Heian era and later periods of Japanese history.